dataluscorp/browser/tools/profiler/docs/memory.rst

 especially on systems with more expensive stack walking, like Linux.
 Turning off thee "Native Stacks" feature can help lower overhead, but will give less information.

-For more information on analyzing these profiles, see the `Firefox Profiler docs`_.
+For more information on analyzing these profiles, see the `Datalus Profiler docs`_.

 Memory counters
 ---------------